Shapeways (NYSE:SHPW) Raised to “Hold” at Zacks Investment Research

-Shapeways (NYSE:SHPW – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research note issued on Tuesday, Zacks.com reports.
+Shapeways (NYSE:SHPW – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a report released on Tuesday, Zacks.com reports.

 According to Zacks, “Shapeways Inc. is a digital manufacturing industry combining with manufacturing powered by purpose-built proprietary software which enables customers to transform digital designs into physical products.
 Shapeways Inc., formerly known as Galileo Acquisition Corp, is based in NEW YORK. “

-Other equities research analysts have also recently issued reports about the company.
-Craig Hallum reduced their price objective on Shapeways from $10.00 to $5.00 in a research note on Friday, April 1st.
-Lake Street Capital reduced their price objective on Shapeways from $5.50 to $3.50 in a research note on Friday, April 1st.
-Stifel Nicolaus reduced their price objective on Shapeways from $12.00 to $4.50 in a research note on Friday, April 1st.
-Finally, Needham & Company LLC cut their target price on Shapeways from $10.00 to $5.00 and set a “buy” rating on the stock in a research note on Friday, April 1st.
+A number of other equities analysts also recently weighed in on SHPW.
+Craig Hallum decreased their target price on shares of Shapeways from $10.00 to $5.00 in a research note on Friday, April 1st.
+Needham & Company LLC decreased their target price on shares of Shapeways from $10.00 to $5.00 and set a “buy” rating for the company in a research note on Friday, April 1st.
+Lake Street Capital decreased their target price on shares of Shapeways from $5.50 to $3.50 in a research note on Friday, April 1st.
+Finally, Stifel Nicolaus decreased their target price on shares of Shapeways from $12.00 to $4.50 in a research note on Friday, April 1st.

-In related news, major shareholder Ventures V. (Jersey) L.P Index sold 513,804 shares of the stock in a transaction that occurred on Wednesday, April 13th.
-The stock was sold at an average price of $2.33, for a total value of $1,197,163.32.
-Following the transaction, the insider now owns 4,793,933 shares of the company’s stock, valued at $11,169,863.89.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+In related news, major shareholder Ventures V. (Jersey) L.P Index sold 513,804 shares of the firm’s stock in a transaction that occurred on Wednesday, April 13th.
+The shares were sold at an average price of $2.33, for a total transaction of $1,197,163.32.
+Following the completion of the sale, the insider now owns 4,793,933 shares of the company’s stock, valued at $11,169,863.89.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.

-Institutional investors have recently bought and sold shares of the business.
-Verition Fund Management LLC purchased a new stake in Shapeways during the third quarter worth $77,000.
-Goldman Sachs Group Inc. purchased a new stake in Shapeways during the fourth quarter worth $40,000.
-Morgan Stanley purchased a new stake in Shapeways during the third quarter worth $120,000.
-Whitebox Advisors LLC purchased a new stake in shares of Shapeways during the 3rd quarter valued at $193,000.
-Finally, Northern Trust Corp purchased a new stake in shares of Shapeways during the 4th quarter valued at $107,000.
-Institutional investors own 77.73% of the company’s stock.
+Several institutional investors have recently modified their holdings of the company.
+ARK Investment Management LLC purchased a new position in shares of Shapeways during the 1st quarter worth $3,911,000.
+Goldman Sachs Group Inc. purchased a new position in shares of Shapeways during the 4th quarter worth $40,000.
+Marshall Wace LLP purchased a new position in shares of Shapeways during the 4th quarter worth $526,000.
+Miller Value Partners LLC boosted its stake in shares of Shapeways by 1,133.0% during the 4th quarter.
+Miller Value Partners LLC now owns 629,300 shares of the company’s stock worth $2,335,000 after acquiring an additional 578,261 shares during the last quarter.
+Finally, Rockefeller Capital Management L.P. purchased a new position in shares of Shapeways during the 4th quarter worth $135,000.
+Institutional investors and hedge funds own 77.73% of the company’s stock.

 About Shapeways (Get Rating)